SoftUni/Programming-Basics-Book-Java-EN/chapter-04-complex-conditions.md

 }
 ```

-## Exercises: More Complex Conditions
+## Problems More Complex Conditions

 Let's practice using more complex conditions.
 We will solve a few practical exercises.